-Possessing a broad and deep knowledge of disciplines coupled with a printmaking core, Professor Foley creates works that pervert relationships between images and text to raise new questions about values and personal beliefs.
+Possessing a broad and deep knowledge of disciplines coupled with a printmaking core, Professor Foley creates works using non-traditional materials that explore the space between the physical and spiritual self.
 His work has been recently exhibited in New York City, Washington D.C., Portland, Saint Louis, Cleveland, and purchased by both Yale University and Reed College libraries, and the Toledo Museum of Art.
 You can see his work at: tatefoley.com.

 Ryan E. Gregg, PhD